 Nearly three-quarters of the country’s land area is suitable for crop production on a sustainable basis, but less than 15 per cent of this arable land is currently under cultivation.
 Agricultural output and development are constrained by labour shortages, lack of agricultural equipment, poor quality seeds and high post-harvest losses.

 Deforestation, land degradation and climate change have also limited growth.
 Production of rice, the country’s staple food, has declined to such an extent that only 4 percent of farmers produce enough to meet their own needs.
 Most rice, therefore, is now imported, increasing vulnerability to price fluctuations.

 The World Food Programme (WFP) has been present in Sierra Leone since 1968.
 WFP supports the Government of Sierra Leone through a range of life-saving and resilience building activities.
 WFP uses food, cash, nutrition assistance and innovative approaches to improve nutrition, empower women, build local capacities and enhance both local and national preparedness to climate-related shocks.

 What the World Food Programme is doing in Sierra Leone

-Strengthening agricultural livelihoodsThrough a Purchase for Progress (P4P) programme, WFP and its partners help smallholder farmer increase production capacity and enable them to access sustainable, formal markets.
-Through farmer-based organizations and agricultural business centres, WFP supports 10,000 farmers, 55 percent of whom are women, in building their capabilities in post-harvest management, quality handling, nutrition sensitive agriculture and women’s leadership.
+Strengthening agricultural livelihoodsThrough a Purchase for Progress (P4P) programme, WFP and its partners help smallholder farmer increase production capacity and enable them to access sustainable, formal markets to sell their surplus crops at competitive prices, thus bolstering their income, reducing vulnerability and increasing resilience.

 Partners and donorsAchieving Zero Hunger is the work of many.
 Our work in Sierra Leone is made possible by the support and collaboration of our partners and donors, including: